 The psychological assessment process in Forensic Psychology usually begins with two parts that require the client’s participation.
 The first part is a structured forensic psychological interview, which normally takes from one to three hours.
 The second part involves the administration of forensic psychological testing, which normally takes from three to five hours.
 The times vary depending upon how much information the client has to share and the complexity of the psychological areas being assessed.
 Usually Dr. Lunceford will also need to review a client’s medical and psychological records (other forensic, psychological, and medical reports) or any other documentation that contains important information relevant to the case.

 The testimony of a Clinical Psychologist can help educate the judge and jury on the psychological elements of a case.
-Dr. Lunceford has testified in legal proceedings for more than a decade on a wide range of topics to include assessment of dangerousness, sexual abuse allegations, effects of sexual abuse, effects of trauma, malingering, psychological diagnoses, and other topics.
+Dr. Lunceford is available to testified in legal proceedings on a wide range of topics to include assessment of dangerousness, effects of trauma, malingering, psychological diagnoses, and other topics.
 Dr. Lunceford also performs comprehensive Qualified Medical Examinations (Panel QMEs) and Agreed Medical Examinations (AMEs) in workers compensation cases as well as Independent Medical Evaluations (IMEs) in civil cases.

 Earning and maintaining the fact finders’ trust is paramount to an expert’s effectiveness.
 Dr. Lunceford’s relatable and straightforward approach helps her to connect well with jurors, allowing her to share her expertise in a manner that is both easily understood and highly trusted.